 In June, Director of Air Quality Policy Ben Lieberman testifies before the House Energy and Power Subcommittee in favor of repeal the federal low-flush toilet mandate.

-In January, CEI Director of Food Safety Policy Gregory Conko attends United Nations negotiations on Biosafety Protocol in Montreal as a NGO representative on behalf of CEI.
-There, CEI co-sponsors a press conference announcing a “Declaration of Scientists in Support of Agricultural Biotechnology” with over 600 signatures, including two Nobel Prize winners.
-The declaration now has more than 3,500 signatures, including 24 Nobel Prize winners.
+In January, Gregory Conko attends negotiations over the United Nations Biosafety Protocol in Montreal as an NGO representative.
+CEI co-sponsors a press conference announcing a “Declaration of Scientists in Support of Agricultural Biotechnology,” with over 600 signatures, including two Nobel Prize winners.
+The declaration eventually garners more than 3,500 signatures, including 24 Nobel Prize winners.